tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

     * <img src="https://latex.codecogs.com/svg.latex?G(x)=\frac{(\vec{n}\cdot\vec{w})(\vec{n'}\cdot\vec{w'})}{\|x-x'\|^{2}}" title="G(x)" /> : the solid angle term, where <img src="https://latex.codecogs.com/svg.latex?\vec{n}" title="n" /> is the normal vector at the current point, <img src="https://latex.codecogs.com/svg.latex?\vec{w}" title="w" /> is the direction from the current point to a chosen point on the light, while <img src="https://latex.codecogs.com/svg.latex?\vec{n'}" title="n'" /> is the normal at the chosen point on the light, and <img src="https://latex.codecogs.com/svg.latex?\vec{w'}" title="w'" /> is the vector from the chosen point to the current point. $x$ and $x'$ respectively are the current point and the chosen point on the light.
 In the case that the light itself is a point light, the numerator is reduced to the dot product of the normal vector at the current point and the ray direction from the point to the light over the denominator.

 ## Potential improvements
+*To be updated once the project is complete*

 ## Progress
-*This serves as our "diary" of problems we ran into and our solutions to those.*
+*This serves as our "diary" of problems we ran into and our solutions to those.
+This is also useful for us as teammates to know each other's progress and purpose of written code, as well as solutions to bugs if encountering similar ones.*

 ### Requirement hurdles